paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-046-central-intelligence-agency.md

 ### Statutory Notes

 #### Codification
-Section was formerly classified to section 403c of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 46 of this title.
+Section was formerly classified to [section 403c of this title](./chapter-015-national-security.md#section-403c) prior to editorial reclassification and renumbering as this section.

 In subsecs. (a) and (d), references to the appropriate sections of title 10 were substituted for references to sections 2(c)(1) to (6), (10), (12), (15), (17), 3, 4, 5, 6, and 10 of the Armed Services Procurement Act of 1947 (Public Law 413, 80th Congress), on authority of section 49(b) of act Aug.
 10, 1956, ch.
 1041, 70A Stat.
 640, section 1 of which enacted Title 10, Armed Forces.
 Prior to the enactment of Title 10, sections 2 to 6 and 10 of the Armed Services Procurement Act of 1947 were classified to sections 151 to 155 and 159 of former Title 41, Public Contracts.
 Cited sections of the Act were restated in sections of Title 10 as follows: ActTitle 10 2(c)2304(a) 32305(a)–(c) 42306, 2313 52307 5(a)2307(a) 62312 102308, 2309